BeyerMart/softwareEngineeringClass-timeGuessGame/documentation/rest_websocket_docu/websocket_documentation.md

 ## Hint
 In general, REST requests are performed.
 If realtime-updates are required, the webapp pushes websocket-messages to users.
 This is useful as realtime-updates can be realized (e.g. if a player joins a team), without the time- and performance-overhead using [long-polling](https://ably.com/blog/websockets-vs-long-polling).

+In this project **half-duplex** web-sockets are used.
+All websocket messages (*except for connection setup or similar*) are initiated by the server, as their purpose is to update data in real time at each desired recipient.
+A client may initiate REST requests which lead to websocket messages.

 ## Structure

 The message structure looks like this: